DHTMLX/docs-suite/docs/chart/api/chart_series_config.md

 The property defines the stack a series belongs to.
 The accepted values of the property are:

-- `false/undefined` - the series is rendered as a separate layer
+- `false/undefined` - the chart renders the series as a separate layer
-- `true` - the stack is defined automatically by the value scale, so all the series with `stacked: true` bound to the same scale are put into one stack
+- `true` - the value scale defines the stack, so all the series with `stacked: true` bound to the same scale form one stack.
+For a chart with a single value scale, this is a plain stacked chart
 - `string` - the explicit name of the group, which allows building two or more independent stacks, including on one scale

-The stacks of one direction are placed side by side, as usual bar series, and the `total` property is calculated separately for each group.
+The chart places the stacks of one direction side by side, as usual bar series, and calculates the `total` property separately for each group.

 ~~~jsx {4-5,7-8}
 series: [